apache/arrow/docs/source/status.rst

 The following tables summarize the features available in the various official Arrow libraries.
 All libraries currently follow version 1.0.0 of the Arrow format.
-See :ref:`status` for details about versioning.
+See :doc:`versioning` for details about versioning.
 Unless otherwise stated, the Python, R, Ruby and C/GLib libraries follow the C++ Arrow library.

 Data Types